saenyakorn/monorepo-versioning-gitops/README.md

 ## Dev Deployment

-1. When you and your team want to develop new features or buf fixes.
-You may need to branch from `beta` branch.
-Let called it `feature` branch.
+1. When you and your team want to develop new features or bug fixes, you may need to create a new branch from the `beta` branch.
+This new branch is called a `feature` branch.
-2. After you finish your code, you can merge `feature` into `dev` branch without opening a PR.
-GitHub Actions will automatically deploy your changes without versioning.
-This allows you to test your code in the dev environment.
+2. After you finish your code changes, you can merge the `feature` branch into the `dev` branch without opening a PR.
+GitHub Actions will automatically deploy your changes to the `dev` environment, allowing you to test your code without versioning.

 ## Staging (Beta) Deployment

-1. If the dev environment is OK, you can open a PR from `feature` branch to `beta` branch.
-To let reviewers know what's new in this PR.
+1. If the `dev` environment is working correctly, you can open a PR from the `feature` branch to the `beta` branch.
+This will let reviewers know what's new in this PR.
-2. Don't forget to add a changeset file to describe the changes of your apps and packages.
+2. Don't forget to add a changeset file to describe the changes in your apps and packages.
 You can read more about [adding changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) here.

    ![](./docs/assets/open-pr.png)
    ![](./docs/assets/changeset-add.png)

-3. After the PR is approved and merged (with any merge strategy), GitHub Actions will automatically open a PR called `Version Packages (Beta)` to `beta` branch.
-This PR will suumarize the changes of your apps and packages in this release.
-Like this.
+3. After the PR is approved and merged (using any merge strategy e.g. merge commit, squash commit), GitHub Actions will automatically create a new PR called **Version Packages (Beta)** that targets the `beta` branch.
+This PR will summarize the changes made to your apps and packages in this release, as illustrated below:

    ![](./docs/assets/version-packages-beta.png)

-4. After the PR is merged, GitHub Actions will automatically publish your affected apps to the Container Registry, in this case, GitHub Container Registry.
-Moreover, GitHub Actions will automatically create GitOps PR called `Update GitOps` in order to bump version of image in K8s manifests.
-Like this.
+4. After the PR is merged, GitHub Actions will automatically publish your affected apps to the Container Registry, which in this case is GitHub Container Registry.
+Additionally, GitHub Actions will automatically create a GitOps PR called **Update GitOps** to bump the version of the image in K8s manifests, as illustrated below:

    ![](./docs/assets/update-gitops-beta-1.png)
    ![](./docs/assets/update-gitops-beta-2.png)

    > This step take advantage of [GitOps][10] to manage K8s manifests.

-   > This step takes much time to create a PR because it needs to build Docker images for your affected apps and push them to the Container Registry.
+   > This step can take a significant amount of time to complete, as it involves building Docker images for your affected apps and pushing them to the Container Registry.

 ## Production Deployment

-1. If you want to offically release your apps and packages to the production environment, you can open a PR from `beta` branch to `main` branch.
-In this step, you should ask contributors is there changes works in staging environment.
+1. If you want to officially release your apps and packages to the production environment, you can open a PR from the `beta` branch to the `main` branch.
+At this step, you should ask the contributors if their changes work in the staging environment.
-2. After the PR is approved and merged (with any merge strategy), like staging deployment, GitHub Actions will open a PR called `Version Packages` to `main` branch.
-This PR will suumarize the changes of your apps and packages in this release.
-Like this.
+2. After the PR is approved and merged (with any merge strategy), like staging deployment, GitHub Actions will open a PR called **Version Packages** to `main` branch.
+This PR will summarize the changes of your apps and packages in this release, like this.

    ![](./docs/assets/version-packages-main.png)

-3. After the PR is merged.
-It'll publish your affected apps to the Container Registry, like staging deployment, with the bumped version.
-Also, `Update GitOps` will be opened as well to bump version of image in K8s manifests.
+3. After the PR is merged, your affected apps will be published to the Container Registry with the bumped version, similar to the staging deployment.
+Additionally, an **Update GitOps** PR will also be opened to bump the version of the image in the K8s manifests.

    ![](./docs/assets/update-gitops-main-1.png)

-4. Merge `Update GitOps` PR to `main` branch.
+4. Merge the **Update GitOps** PR to the `main` branch.
 This will automatically deploy your apps to the production environment.

    ![](./docs/assets/update-gitops-main-2.png)

-> Note: Every times K8s manifests are updated, ArgoCD will automatically deploy your apps to affected environment.
+> Note: Every time the K8s manifests are updated, ArgoCD will automatically deploy your apps to the affected environment.

 # Sequence Diagram

-The flow of development is extended from [GitFlow][9] and the versioning workflow is from [Changesets Release Action][6].
-The following diagram shows the flow of development and versioning as I explained above.
+The flow of development extended from [GitFlow][9] and the versioning workflow comes from [Changesets Release Action][6].
+The following diagram shows the flow of development and versioning, as I explained above.

 ## Scenario 1: Develop new features and deploy to dev environment